 The Skrill payment gateway is an excellent solution for merchants who wish to provide their customers with more payment options than just credit and debit card processing.
 This is of particular benefit for merchants who sell internationally and wish to allow merchants to pay using local payment methods.

 Skrill also provides fully transparent and up-front pricing and while the payment processing costs are a little higher than you might be able to obtain from a more conventional payment services provider, they are competitive and considerably less than PayPal.
 However the chargeback fee does appear rather high, so merchants operating in high risk industries do need to take care they don’t get a high chargeback incidence.

 Skrill is an excellent option for certain merchants, but it is far from the cheapest.
-To help you find the most cost effective payment solution for your business we have provided a web form where you can enter a few details about your business and receive a number of quotes that are tailored for your specific business needs; these will be sent to you directly from the providers.
+To help you find the most cost effective payment solution for your business fill in this form receive a number of quotes that are tailored for your specific business needs; these will be sent to you directly from the providers.